MattMencel/vault-example/vault-deployment/README.md

 * A `null_resource` with a `local_exec` that downloads the Vault Helm chart repo, and uploads the chart to the ChartMuseum instance.
 * A `helm_release` which deploys Vault to the AKS cluster with the additional configuration settings.
 * A TLS self-signed cert to be used by the Ingress controller.
+* A Public IP with a DNS name
-* A Kubernetes TLS Secret and an Ingress Controller for Vault.
+* A Kubernetes TLS Secret and an Nginx Ingress Controller for Vault.

 To run the terraform: